junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 (Chap.
 1-5) add more flashback, mad!Cas & god!Cas & Leviathan year & Purgatory time, emphasize more on the damage they've done, and the mental states those past caused them

 (all Chaps) examine first/third person view in *thoughts* with/without POVs

+(Chap.
+5/6) balance chap.
+5/6 length, can move Chap.6-1/2 to Chap.5-2/3, depend on how long Chap.6 end up with

 ## Main